Thom-de-Jong/AgIsoStack-rs-sys/README.md

 - Install and use the Windows GNU toolchain.
   - `rustup toolchain install stable-x86_64-pc-windows-gnu`
   - `rustup default stable-gnu`
-- Use `AgIsoStack-rs-sys` as a dependency
+- Use `AgIsoStack-sys` as a dependency

 ### Linux

 - Install and use the Linux GNU toolchain.
   - `rustup toolchain install stable-x86_64-unknown-linux-gnu`
   - `rustup default stable-gnu`
-- Use `AgIsoStack-rs-sys` as a dependency
+- Use `AgIsoStack-sys` as a dependency

 ## License / Terms of Usage